 Under the ADEA, there has to be a valid reason -- not related to age -- for all employment decisions.
 Examples of valid reasons would be poor job performance by the employee or an employer's economic trouble.
 In the case of layoffs, a company cannot use age as the basis for determining who is laid off and who is kept on.
 If most people who are laid off are 40 or older, and the majority of workers kept on are younger, there may be a basis for an ADEA complaint or lawsuit, especially if the employer has hired younger workers to take the places of workers over 40.

 Yes, in very limited circumstances.
 The ADEA makes an exception when age is an essential part of a particular job -- also known by the legal term "bona fide occupational qualification" or BFOQ.
 For example, if a company hires an actor to play the role of a 10-year old, or a teen's clothing store needs models, the ability to appear youthful is a necessary part of the job, or a BFOQ.
-However, an employer who sets age limits on a particular job must be able to prove the limit is required because a worker's ability to do the job after a certain age is actually diminished.
+However, an employer who sets age limits on a particular job must be able to prove the limit is required because of the worker's inability to do the job after a certain age is actually diminished.

 It depends.
 The ADEA only prohibits discrimination based upon age.
-Although increased age most often correlates with more skills and experience in the workplace, an employer is not required to hire the most qualified or experienced person for a particular position if the company believes that person's skills and experience are not the best match for the position.
+Although increased age most often means more skills and experience in the workplace, an employer is not required to hire the most qualified or experienced person for a particular position if the company believes that person's skills and experience are not the best match for the position.
 While some believe the explanation that a worker is "overqualified" is in essence a codeword for age discrimination, an employee would need to prove that the employer was motivated by the worker's age, rather than a valid reason other than age.

-However, it would be unlawful for the company to refuse to hire an experienced individual based on the assumption, solely based on the applicant's age and lacking proof, that because they have more experience and/or skills than the position requires, the older employee might become bored and leave the job after only a short time.
+Additionally, it would be unlawful for the company to refuse to hire an experienced individual based on the assumption, solely based on the applicant's age and lacking proof, that because they have more experience and/or skills than the position requires, the older employee might become bored and leave the job after only a short time.
 This is an example of the kinds of ageist stereotypes that can cause employers to discriminate against older workers.

 Firing workers in order to prevent them from earning their promised pensions is a technique some employers use to save money, but it is not legal.
 When the Older Workers Benefit Protection Act (OWBPA) was passed in 1990, it became clearly illegal for employers:

-- to use an employee's age as the basis for discrimination in benefits, and
+- To use an employee's age as the basis for discrimination in benefits, and

-- to target older workers for their staff cutting programs on the basis that benefits were too costly.
+- To target older workers for their staff cutting programs on the basis that benefits were too costly.

 An employer cannot terminate an older worker on the basis that benefits are too costly.
 The company must follow the "equal benefits or equal cost" rule, by providing either equal benefits to older and younger workers, or paying the same benefit costs for all employees.
 The law only allows an employer to reduce benefits based on age only if the cost of providing the reduced benefits to older workers is the same as the cost of providing benefits to younger workers.
 In other words, if an employer pays only $100 in monthly premiums for each worker, this policy does not violate the ADEA even if it causes the older worker to make a higher employee contribution or to have lesser benefits than a younger worker.

-An employer could not, however, refuse to pay for the health benefits of all workers over 55 on the grounds that "it costs too much," if the employer pays the benefits of younger workers, or terminate all older workers so that the pool of employees for insurance purposes is less costly to insure.
+An employer could not, however, refuse to pay for the health benefits of all workers over 55 on the grounds that "it costs too much," if the employer pays the benefits of younger workers, or terminates all older workers so that the pool of employees for insurance purposes is less costly to insure.

 Nothing in the ADEA specifically prevents an employer from asking an applicant's age or date of birth.
 However, because such inquiries may deter older workers from applying for employment or may otherwise indicate possible intent to discriminate based on age, requests for age information will be closely scrutinized to make sure that the inquiry was made for a lawful purpose, rather than for a purpose prohibited by the ADEA.